-Be RESPECTFUL
+1) Be RESPECTFUL

-• Your written, verbal, and non-verbal communications should be respectful and focused on the learning topics of the class.
+a.
+Your written, verbal, and non-verbal communications should be respectful and focused on the learning topics of the class.

-Find a QUIET LOCATION & SILENCE YOUR PHONE (if zooming)
+2) Find a QUIET LOCATION & SILENCE YOUR PHONE (if zooming)

+a.
 People walking around and pets barking can be a distraction.

-EAT AT A DIFFERENT TIME.
+3) EAT AT A DIFFERENT TIME.

-- Crunching food or chugging drinks is distracting for others. - Synchronous zoom times are set in advance so reserve meals for outside class meetings.
+- a.
+Crunching food or chugging drinks is distracting for others. - b.
+Synchronous zoom times are set in advance so reserve meals for outside class meetings.

-ADJUST YOUR LIGHTING SO THAT OTHERS CAN SEE YOU
+4) ADJUST YOUR LIGHTING SO THAT OTHERS CAN SEE YOU

-- It is hard to see you in dim lighting so find a location with light. - o If your back is to a bright window, you will be what is called "backlit" and not only is it hard on the eyes (glare) but you look like a silhouette.
+a.
+It is hard to see you in dim lighting so find a location with light.

+b.
+If your back is to a bright window, you will be what is called "backlit" and not only is it hard on the eyes (glare) but you look like a silhouette.

-POSITION THE CAMERA SO THAT YOUR FACE AND EYES ARE SHOWING
+5) POSITION THE CAMERA SO THAT YOUR FACE AND EYES ARE SHOWING

-- o If you are using the camera, show your face; it helps others see your non-verbal cues. - You may be at home, but meeting in pajamas or shirtless is not appropriate so dress suitably.
+- a.
+If you are using the camera, show your face; it helps others see your non-verbal cues. - b.
+You may be at home, but meeting in pajamas or shirtless is not appropriate so dress suitably.
 Comb your hair, clean your teeth, fix your clothes, etc. before your meeting time to show self-respect and respect for others.

-Be READY TO LEARN AND PAY ATTENTION
+6) Be READY TO LEARN AND PAY ATTENTION

-- Catch up on other emails or other work later. - If you are Zooming, silence your phone and put it away. - If you are in a room with a TV turn it off.
+- a.
+Catch up on other emails or other work later. - b.
+If you are Zooming, silence your phone and put it away. - c.
+If you are in a room with a TV turn it off.

-USE YOUR MUTE BUTTON WHEN IN LOUD PLACES OR FOR DISTRACTIONS
+7) USE YOUR MUTE BUTTON WHEN IN LOUD PLACES OR FOR DISTRACTIONS